openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 * `client_id`
   * `redirect_uri` value of the RP.

-In this case, the Authorization Request cannot be signed and all client metadata parameters MUST be passed using client metadata parameter defined in (#client_metadata_parameters).
+In this case, the Authorization Request cannot be signed and all Client metadata parameters MUST be passed using Client metadata parameter defined in (#client_metadata_parameters).

 Below is a non-normative example of a request when `client_id` equals `redirect_uri`.